 Sikkim is the 22nd State of the Indian Union, having merged with the Indian Union on 26 April 1975.
 Initially Sikkim Cell was created under the charge of Joint Director, in the Office of the Director of Audit, Central, Kolkata, to discharge the accounting and auditing functions for the State of Sikkim.
 A full-fledged office as an independent unit started functioning in Gangtok w.e.f 10 December 1981.
 Consequent to restructuring of cadres in the Indian Audit and Accounts Department on 01 March 1984, this Office was bifurcated into two offices, viz.
 Accounts & Entitlement Office (A&E) and Audit Office.
-The office is headed by Principal Accountant General.
+The office is headed by the Principal Accountant General.

-Under the directions of C&AG, the Office of the Principal Accountant General (Audit), Sikkim conducts audit of Government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions under Social, Economic, Revenue and General Sectors, which are spread all over the State.
+Under the directions of the CAG, the Office of the Principal Accountant General (Audit), Sikkim conducts audit of Government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions under Social, Economic, Revenue and General Sectors, which are spread all over the State.
 The Principal Accountant General (Audit) is assisted by a Deputy Accountant General.

-The authority of audit is derived from Article 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971 (C & AG's (DPC) Act).
+The authority of audit is derived from the Article 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971 (C & AG's (DPC) Act).
 Under Section 13 of the C & AG's (DPC) Act the Office of the Principal Accountant General (Audit) has been entrusted with the audit of all expenditure incurred from the Consolidated Fund of Government of Sikkim.
-This office conducts audit of revenue receipts of Government of Sikkim under Section 16 of the C & AG's (DPC) Act.
-The office of Principal Accountant
+This office conducts audit of revenue receipts of the Government of Sikkim under Section 16 of the C & AG's (DPC) Act.
+The office of Principal Accountant General (Audit) conducts supplementary audit of the accounts of four State